codingPhuc/obsidian_git_computer_network/exam.md

 HTTP is used for wev browsing , SSH is used for remote login , FTP is used for transferring files , SMTP is used for email communication
 4. Common type of networl media , type if network cable : Coaxial ,cable ,Wireless , Twisted pair , optical fiber , satellite
-Coaxial cable , twisted pair , and optical fiver
+Coaxial cable , twisted pair , and optical fiver are common types of network cables .
+Wireless networks use radio waves for communication , while statellite connections use signals transmitted throught space
+5. Functions of layers in the OSI MODEL
+EX :
+which layer of the of the OSI MODEL IS RESONSIBLE FOR ERROR  detection and correction